How to become a Restaurant Manager

 There are a number of skills that improve a restaurant manager’s ability to run an establishment at the highest level, but a select few are by far the most important.
 These skills include:

 - Social Skills: This job involves constant work with other people, from chefs to employees to product and food vendors, customers and management.
 Those able to provide service to customers as well as the cultivation of necessary relationships will find it much easier to succeed in this industry.

 - Organization: A restaurant, club, spa or hotel is a continuously moving organization with many integrative parts.
 A manager must have the organization skills to run the entire machine without losing sight of the important details along the way.

 - Leadership and Decision-Making Skills: Management is leadership position.
 Many times, managers must make difficult decisions that are not always the most popular.
 These decisions must be made for the good of the establishment, and leadership and a firm knowledge of the business can provide the strength to make the tough decisions.

 - Business Savvy: Hospitality is, after , a business.
 From budgets to marketing to operations, a restaurant manager must be able to see the big picture and steer the establishment in the right direction toward financial success.

-Job openings are expected to grow by over five percent by 2018, on par with the average growth of the economy over the same duration.
 However, as many managers in the hospitality field tend to move positions quite often within the industry, opportunities for new entrants into the field will be better than the data show.
-Salaries for restaurant and hospitality managers are quite good for those just out of a two or four-year training program.
-Average starting salaries for restaurant managers are above $50,000 annuy, while those with experience genery earn more.
-Individuals who start their own restaurants, spas or other types of hospitality establishments traditiony earn much higher.
+Individuals who start their own restaurants, spas or other types of hospitality establishments may earn more.